phishing-factory/tools/README.md

-    vrfy.py       - verify an email by checking SMTP using VRFY command catpdf.py     - convert a pdf to grepable text ntlm.sh       - password guessing script for NTLM over basic auth
+    vrfy.py       - verify an email by checking SMTP using VRFY command catpdf.py     - convert a pdf to grepable text ntlm.sh       - password guessing script for NTLM over basic auth botcheck.py   - check abuse.ch for an IPv4 address